What does a car amplifier do?

 Adding an amplifier to your car not only makes your system louder, but also boosts the detail and quality of your music by bringing out your speakers’ full potential.
-If you’re thinking about enhancing your car audio experience with an amplifier, here are some things to consider while shopping for the right fit.
+If you’re thinking about buying a car amplifier, here are some things to consider when choosing the right fit.

 1. Compatibility with Your Car Stereo